eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 In environments without provider-backed identity mechanisms, such as bare-metal servers without TPMs or VMs limited to cloud-init, operators bootstrap trust by injecting static secrets into startup configuration.
 This creates a race condition where the first entity presenting the secret receives access, regardless of intended role.
 The resulting trust model depends on secret possession rather than verifiable identity.

-Remote attestation can address this gap by enabling cryptographic proof of workload identity before credential release.
+Remote attestation can address this gap by enabling cryptographic proof of compute instance identity before credential release.

 ~~~
 +--------------------------------------+